traupach/stormtrack/README.md

 - [code](code) -- scripts, split into ncl, R, and sh.
 - [doc](doc) -- documentation.
 - [params](params) -- parameter files for LROSE utilities.
-- [utils](utils) -- versions of LROSE code modified to work with the WRF storm tracking workflow.
+- [utils](utils) -- versions of LROSE code modified to work with the WRF storm tracking workflow, with their own licenses.
 - [WRF_config](WRF_config) -- WRF namelist.input files used for each microphysical scheme.
 - [data](data) -- support data for storm tracking (subdomain definitions).